 “The travel industry is hugely benefiting from the rise of lifestyle branding,” agrees Amanda Hills, CEO of Hills Balfour, “this has now become the norm as travellers expect to forge more of an emotional connection in order to align themselves with brands that reflect their personal values and lifestyles.”

 How can travel marketers put lifestyle branding into action?
 Deloitte urges travel companies “to conceptualize their brands as platforms for new opportunity and growth.
 With organic growth hard to come by in a consolidated and mature domestic market, travel brands must realize the benefits of scaling across the travel experience—rather than only trying to grow within their vertical.”

 In other words, if you’re going to promote a lifestyle, you have to put your money where your mouth is and expand into products and services that actualize on the lifestyle you market.
 Airbnb has already initiated this through their Experiences program where travellers connect with local experts across a variety of local activities.

 Though not everyone has the resources of Airbnb, growth comes in many forms: corporate partnerships, influencer relationships, events, exclusive promotions etc. It all comes down to providing concrete opportunities for customers to experience the lifestyle your travel brand represents.

 The concept of “authenticity” permeates the travel industry.
 “For the 21st-century traveller, authenticity has become the goal and measure of travel,” writes one journalist.
 Many travellers want to shed the label of “tourist” by engaging with local culture, history, and flavour.

 This expectation of authenticity begins well prior to the local market.
-Travelers are wary of traditional advertising and expect a wealth of customer reviews to help inform their decisions.
+Travellers are wary of traditional advertising and expect a wealth of customer reviews to help inform their decisions.
 According to HuffPost, “Over 95% of leisure travellers read at least seven reviews before booking their holiday.”